Memorization VS Understanding: 10 Things To Know About Each

 Making your own flashcards is a form of active learning.
 Therefore, you will learn the information on those flashcards faster and more effectively.

-We’ve seen that comprehension has way more advantages than memorization.
-It’s the long term, it makes learning more exciting and although it takes time, it has much more rewards in the long run.
+We’ve seen that comprehension has way more advantages than memorization in the long term.
+It makes learning more exciting and although it takes time, it has much more rewards in the long run.
 Whatever knowledge you comprehend is all yours for a lifetime.

 Memorization has its specific uses with quick tasks names mnemonics and basically anything you may need for a short while.
-However, memorization usually comes before comprehension in some cases and you may have to make do with the two.
+It usually comes before comprehension in some cases and you may have to make do with the two.

 So, comprehension versus memorization!
 Which is the best approach to learning?
 Quite a number of students may support memorization while a couple of others may love comprehension.
 What’s your take on this? drop it in the comment section 😆